Landmark day for college sports as judge holds final hearing on major NCAA settlement

 Who objects to this?

 There are a lot of objectors to the settlement.
-A major portion of Monday's hearing will be devoted to hearing their complaints.
+A major portion of Monday's hearing was devoted to hearing their complaints.

-Perhaps the most compelling objectors are current students who've been informed that they will no longer have a roster spot after the settlement is approved, due to roster limits shrinking the size of their team.
+The most compelling objectors appeared to be current or incoming students who've been informed that they will no longer have a roster spot after the settlement is approved, due to roster limits shrinking the size of their team.
 That's left athletes to face the prospect of paying for tuition that they had expected to receive a scholarship for — or scramble to find a new school for next season.
 The total number of eliminated roster spots could be in the thousands.

 Henderson, the collegiate golfer-turned-Loyola Chicago professor, wrote his own objection letter to the court about the roster limits, urging the settlement to adopt a "practice squad" concept or other solution to allow current players to remain with their teams.